Manager put in the short term trap

 When it comes to sustainability, the pure digital may make up 20 percent.
 80 percent is transformation.
 Theoretically, managers are fairly familiar with the needs that arise in terms of business models, organizational structures, and leadership processes.
 But they are in the short-term trap (Pero Mićić).
 They have timely targets to deliver and deliver quarterly results.
 That makes them future-blind.
 And this endangers the survival in the market.

 Goals define the direction in which managers run.
 But before the long-term projects, the obvious goals are targeted.
 This is the "Low Hanging Fruits" phenomenon.
 If goals are also credited, there is no stopping them.
-You do everything to receive the goodies.
+You do everything to get the goodies.
 So as long as the short-term goal achievement is in the foreground, the future is not tackled.

 Rewards?
 Oh yes, dearest immediately!